Madras turns 380: A nostalgic journey from old Madras to modern Chennai

 The city can also boost of being the second largest IT hub in the country, next to Bangalore.
 Ashok Leyland, Hyundai and Ford have set up manufacturing units in and around Chennai.
 So also have Nissan and German luxury marque BMW.

-The city has emerged as the second largest film production centre of the country behind Mumbai, with over 45 studios and also the 'medical capital' of India,with a large number of corporate hospitals coming up.
+The city has emerged as the second largest film production centre of the country behind Mumbai, with over 45 studios and also the 'medical capital' of India, with a large number of corporate hospitals coming up.

 Chennai woes

-Chennai has one of the world's fastest-growing economies, but it's out of water and unscheduled power cuts.
-Chennai's population has more than tripled in three decades and nearly two-thirds of the population in Chennai, face severe water crisis.
+Chennai has one of the world's fastest-growing economies, but it's out of the water and unscheduled power cuts.
+Chennai's population has more than tripled in three decades and nearly two-thirds of the population in Chennai, face a severe water crisis.